outerbounds/metaflow-card-html/README.md

 .
 ```

 If you are using GitHub, you can easily create this directory structure by using [this template][2].
-Otherwise, you can copy the directory structure in this repo and modify it as indicated below.
+Otherwise, you can copy the directory structure in [the template](https://github.com/outerbounds/metaflow-card-template) and modify it as indicated below.

 _Note: Metaflow cards are distributed via [namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/), under the namespace `metaflow_extensions`.
 You need not worry about the mechanics of namespace packages to distribute or publish your own card module!
 We recommend just following the directory structure indicated above._